Benefits Overview - Human Resources at Ohio State

-If you enroll a dependent in health coverage, you will receive two information requests that require your response:
+If you enroll a dependent in health coverage (medical, dental and/or vision), you will receive two information requests that require your response:

-- A dependent verification packet will be mailed to your home address.
+- A dependent eligibility verification packet will be mailed to your home address following enrollment.
 Failure to provide complete documentation by the specified deadline will result in coverage termination for any dependent(s) not verified.

-- A Coordination of Benefits request will also be mailed to your home address from CoreSource.
+- A Coordination of Benefits request will also be mailed to your home address from Trustmark.
 It requires information about other medical coverage in which your dependents may be enrolled.

 Ohio State offers a choice of medical plans that includes a prescription drug program.
 All medical plans provide 100% coverage for both preventive care services and primary care office visits with network providers.